Flipkart and Amazon Sales This Weekend: All You Need to Know

-Flipkart and Amazon will kick off their Republic Day special sales starting Sunday, January 20.
-These will be the first major sales for both the online marketplaces in India.
+Flipkart and Amazon will kick off their Republic Day special sales beginning Sunday, January 20.
+These will be the first major sales for both the online stores in the country.
 Both Flipkart and Amazon are promising great deals on mobile phones, laptops, tablets, and other electronics.
+Additionally, the e-retailers will also be providing offers on purchases with credit or debit cards from select banks.
 This weekend is probably a good time to buy a new smartphone or upgrade from an old one, grab a new big-screen TV, or just about anything on your wishlist.

 In case you're looking to make the most out of Flipkart and Amazon sales this weekend, here's everything you need to know: